microsoft/genaiscript/SUPPORT.md

 ## Microsoft Support Policy

-Support for this **GPTools** is limited to the resources listed above.
+Support for this **GenAIScript** is limited to the resources listed above.